 Availability of funds for the summer session is contingent upon remaining funds and the financial need of the student as determined by the current year financial aid application.
 Students must have a completed current year FASFA on file in order to be considered for financial aid.
-Students must also complete a Summer Financial Aid Application (available on-line and in the Financial Aid Office) and return it to the Financial Aid Office by March 15.
+Students must also complete a Summer Financial Aid Application (available on-line and in the Financial Aid Office after February 1) and return it to the Financial Aid Office by March 15.

 Is there an income cut-off for financial aid?

 There are many factors besides income that determine a student's eligibility for financial aid.
 Factors such as household size, number in college and taxes paid are just a few of the items taken into account in the determination.
 There also are several allowances that off-set the income.
 All students are encouraged to complete the FAFSA, regardless of their income.

 Is there financial aid available if I am pursuing a second bachelor’s degree?

 Students who already have a bachelor's degree can receive Federal Direct Loans as long as they have not already borrowed the aggregate amount for undergraduate students ($31,000 for dependent students; $57,500 for independent students).
 Students also may qualify for Federal Work-Study.

 What happens if I change my housing status?

 A student's financial aid award will be reviewed if a student's housing status changes.
 Financial aid awards may increase, decrease or stay the same.
 Contact the Financial Aid Office regarding your specific situation as each situation must be reviewed separately.
 Dependent students who move off-campus, must provide the Financial Aid Office with a signed copy of their lease.